Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

-\paragraph{CPA-mult security} The CPA-mult indistinguishability experiment is similar to the CPA scenario above, but in this case the adversary chooses two $t$-tuples of messages, for any $t\geq 1$, and the challenger returns encryptions corresponding to one of the $t$-tuples.
+\iftoggle{crypto}{ In the case of classical cryptosystems, it is known that IND-CPA security, the classical analogue of Def.~\ref{defn:classical-cipher-q-IND-CPA}, implies a seemingly stronger security against an adversary who can send multiple messages to a challenger.
+In the quantum case, we can analogously define an experiment similar to $\mathsf{PubK}_{\advA,\QHE}^{\sf cpa}$, but where the adversary prepares a state in $\mathcal{M}^{\otimes t}\otimes \mathcal{M}^{\otimes t}$ and sends it to the challenger, who traces out either the first half or the second half of the system, before applying an encryption map to each of the remaining subspaces.
+The adversary must then decide which system was traced out.
+In the full version \cite{BJ15}, we give a formal definition of this notion of security, which we call q-IND-CPA-mult, and prove the equivalence of q-IND-CPA and q-IND-CPA-mult.
+This strengthens our results since security in the most general case (q-IND-CPA-mult) follows from security for the simplest definition (q-IND-CPA). } {\paragraph{CPA-mult security} The CPA-mult indistinguishability experiment is similar to the CPA scenario above, but in this case the adversary chooses two $t$-tuples of messages, for any $t\geq 1$, and the challenger returns encryptions corresponding to one of the $t$-tuples.
 The adversary's task is then to guess which of the two $t$-tuples of messages has been encrypted.
-The experiment is given below; the illustration follows closely the one in Figure~\ref{fig:q-IND-CPA-2} of Appendix \ref{sec:appendix-equivalent-q-IND-CPA} (but with single messages replaced by $t$-fold messages).
+The experiment is given below\iftoggle{crypto}{}{; the illustration follows closely the one in Fig.~\ref{fig:q-IND-CPA-2} of App.~\ref{sec:appendix-equivalent-q-IND-CPA} (but with single messages replaced by $t$-fold messages)}.

 \textbf{The quantum CPA-mult indistinguishability experiment $\mathsf{PubK^{cpa\text{-}mult}_{\advA, QHE}} (\kappa)$} \begin{enumerate} \item $\mathsf{KeyGen}(1^\kappa)$ is run to obtain keys $(pk,sk,\rho_{evk})$. \item For $r \in \{0,1\}$, and $t\in O(\mathrm{poly}(\kappa))$, let $\mathcal{M}_r =\mathcal{M}_r^1\otimes \cdots \otimes \mathcal{M}_r^t$, where $\mathcal{M}_0^i \equiv\mathcal{M}_1^i\equiv\mathcal{M}$ (for all~$i$).
 Adversary $\advA_1$ is given $(pk,\rho_{evk})$ and outputs a quantum state $\rho$ in $\mathcal{M}_0 \otimes \mathcal{M}_1 \otimes \mathcal{E}$. \item For $r\in \{0,1\}$, let $\Xi^{{\sf cpa\text{-}mult},r}_{\QHE}: D(\mathcal{M}_0 \otimes \mathcal{M}_1) \rightarrow D(\mathcal{C}^1 \otimes \cdots \otimes \mathcal{C}^t)$ be given by $\Xi_{\QHE}^{{\sf cpa\text{-}mult},0}(\rho)= \Tr_{\mathcal{M}_1}({\sf Enc}_{pk}^{\otimes t} \otimes \id_{\mathcal{M}_1})(\rho)$ and $\Xi_{\QHE}^{\textsf{cpa-mult},1}(\rho)= \Tr_{\mathcal{M}_0}(\id_{\mathcal{M}_0} \otimes {\sf Enc}_{pk}^{\otimes t})(\rho)$.
 A random bit $r \in \{0,1\}$ is chosen and $(\Xi_{\QHE}^{\textsf{cpa-mult},r} \otimes \id_{\cal E})$ is applied to $\rho$ (the output being a state in $\mathcal{C}^{\otimes t} \otimes \mathcal{E}$). \item Adversary $\advA_2$ obtains the system in $\mathcal{C}^{\otimes t} \otimes \mathcal{E}$ and outputs a bit $r'$. \item The output of the experiment is defined to be~1 if~$r'=r$ and~$0$~otherwise.
 In case $r=r'$, we say that $\advA$ \emph{wins} the experiment. \end{enumerate}